eclipse/cft/org.eclipse.cft.server.tests/Readme.txt

 Create CFcredentials.txt in this location with the following entries:

 url: api.run.pivotal.io
+selfsigned: false
 username: myusername@pivotal.io
 password: mypassword
 org: PivotalOrg
 space: TestSpace

-The values of all entries above, except "url", should be modified as per your account information.
+The values of all entries above should be modified as per your account information and target.

 The file location is then passed as a VM argument: